- Susceptible species

 In October 2012, Food & Environment Research Agency (FERA) scientists confirmed a small number of cases in Norfolk and Suffolk in ash trees at sites in the wider natural environment, including established woodland, which did not appear to have any association with recently supplied nursery stock.
 Further finds in trees in the wider environment have since been confirmed in a number of places, mostly on the eastern side of England and Scotland, and mostly concentrated in the east and south-east of England.
 In May 2013 the first wider-environment case was found in south-west Wales, which is the farthest west site in Britain that a wider-environment case has been confirmed.

-The agent which causes Chalara dieback of ash is treated as a quarantine organism under national emergency measures and any suspected sighting must be reported.
+Hymenoscyphus fraxineus, the fungal agent which causes Chalara dieback of ash, is treated as a quarantine organism under national emergency measures, and any suspected sighting must be reported.

-Plant health experts undertook a survey of about a thousand sites which had received saplings from nurseries where Chalara dieback has been found.
+Plant health experts undertook a survey of about a thousand sites which had received saplings from nurseries where Chalara dieback had been found.

 Confirmed findings as at 12:00 noon on 3rd April 2017: